 Finally, we reunited in mid 2016 here on the coast where she had settled many years before and had raised her three children - all adults now of course.
 She was on the board of an Arts organisation and asked whether I’d be interested in nominating as a Director and board member.
 I was, I did, I was elected and committed and so excited.Busy with a purpose now replaced busy-ness.
 I was starting to feel my feet.
 My son, sensing how deeply I was missing the fam combined my trips to Sydney in 2016 with two separate longer trips to me bringing my munchkins with him.
 While the bond with my eldest munchkin remained strong and deep, the youngest hardly knew me at all save for fleeting moments and FaceTime.
 Thank God for technology, but real hugs and kisses and those precious quiet moments when they doze off in your arms or touch your face lovingly can’t ever be replaced.

 If 2016 was my watershed, then 2017 became my year for reinvention.
 Miner Birds was progressing well, and I was loving my board work.
-Now I felt that I had the space and the time to finally discover whether I could write.
+Now I felt that I had space and time to finally discover whether I could write.
 I had always wanted to be a writer.
 Writing had been integral to my profession, but I wanted to write real stuff, stuff from my heart and my experience.
 I had completed a creative writing course in Sydney prior to my leaving and was encouraged by my tutor who has since become my mentor.
 Funnily enough, having to enter the world of social media for Miner Birds was like tentatively putting myself in the writing space.
 But the real test will be whether my writing can extend to the book that I have always wanted to write.
 I guess time will tell.

 As I sit writing this piece, the second week of 2018 is well under way.
 The next few weeks will be hectic: We’ll be business planning for Miner Birds including some exciting new collaborations and hopefully an online shop.
 I’ll be celebrating family birthdays in Sydney and first days at school.
 The most exciting upcoming event is a Sicily and Southern Italy adventure.
 Easter in Sicily, The Amalfi, Napoli and Roma will provide me with buckets of opportunities for writing and social media postings.
 A personal blog is in the planning and hoping to tackle that famous book.